facebook/react-native-website/docs/_getting-started-macos-ios.md

 You might also want to ensure that all "shell script build phase" of your Xcode project, is using `/bin/zsh` as its shell.
 :::

-## Now what?

-Now, it's time to run your app.

-<BoxLink href="running-your-application">Run Your React Native Application</BoxLink>